Sammy Sheldon Differ

 Sammy Sheldon Differ (also credited as Sammy Sheldon and Sammy Howarth-Sheldon) is a British costume designer known for her work in film, specializing in fantasy and superhero genres.
 Differ has been nominated for multiple awards, including BAFTAs, Saturn Awards, and Costume Designers Guild Awards.

 Early life and education

-Born and raised in Manchester, England, Differ developed an interest in costume design after seeing Star Wars at the age of 10.
+Born and raised in Rhodes, Manchester, England, Differ developed an interest in costume design after seeing Star Wars at the age of 10.
 She studied at Rochdale College, and gained work experience at the Royal Exchange Theatre, before studying costume design at the Wimbledon School of Art.